 0%

-This beginner's guide is a brief introduction into how self-massage and myofascial trigger point release (or foam rolling) works, the benefits behind it and a few techniques that you can introduce to your clients or your own workouts.
+This beginner's guide is a brief introduction into how self-massage and self-myofascial release (SMR) works, the benefits behind it and a few techniques that you can introduce to your clients or your own workouts.

 What is Fascia?

-Myofascial release helps improves the balance within your body.
-It involves techniques that stretch out the fascia, breaking down any build-up that may have occurred, generally from overuse repeated movement patterns.
+Myofascial release helps improve the balance within your body.
+It involves techniques that stretch the fascia, breaking down any buildup that may have occurred, typically from overuse or repetitive movement patterns.
+Applying pressure through SMR releases tension in the affected area and improves flexibility.

-The overall goal is to restore the bodies full range of motion and in turn its optimal performance.
+The overall goal is to restore the body's full range of motion, thereby achieving optimal performance.
 It can be done directly or indirectly by practitioners (known as Rolfers), or through self-myofascial release.
-This is where you can introduce the use of foam rollers or other tools such as tennis or golf balls.
+This is where you can introduce the use of foam rollers or other tools, such as tennis or golf balls.

 - Reduced risk of injury